fetchai/colearn/README.md

    ```
 - Or they can be accessed from colearn/colearn_examples by cloning the colearn repo

-    Please note, all the examples are always available, but which will run will depend on your installation.
+    Please note that although all the examples are always available, which you can run will depend on your installation.
     If you installed only `colearn[keras]` or `colearn[pytorch]` then only their respective examples will work.